This Tiny Canadian Brand Makes Some of the Most Sought-After Running Gear

-Back in August of 2014, Jeremy Bresnen and Mike Giles dropped the line that would soon change the way the running world thinks about hats.
-As we approach Ciele’s fifth birthday, we chatted with Bresnen to learn more about the company’s roots, his running history and how the team took hats from something that was everyone’s afterthought to the reason we run.
+Back in August of 2014, Jeremy Bresnen and Mike Giles dropped the line that would change the way the running world thinks about hats.
+Years later, we chatted with Bresnen to learn more about the company’s roots, his running history and how the team took hats from everyone’s afterthought to the reason we run.
 Plus, we found out what essential running pieces Bresnen — a veteran of Burton and Canadian skiwear brand Mirage — currently adores.

 Q: When you guys started, what did you feel was missing from the hat world?